PierreBlanchart/CMBDTC/README.md

 ```
 if you are willing to use the package.

+For a quick overview of the method implemented, you can read [Explaining the decisions of XGBoost models using counterfactual examples](https://towardsdatascience.com/explaining-the-decisions-of-xgboost-models-using-counterfactual-examples-fd9c57c83062)

 ## Install instructions

 To install the R dependencies, run (if needed) from the R command line: